pYtoner/night-miner/ARCHITECTURE.md

 ### API Limitations (November 2025)

-**donate_to Endpoint Broken:**
+**Donation Consolidation Removed:**
-- Cannot consolidate solutions to single address
+- The miner no longer calls the `donate_to` endpoint; every solution remains with the address that mined it
 - Users must claim rewards on **each address individually**
-- With 100+ addresses in AutoMine, claiming will be tedious
+- With 100+ addresses in AutoMine, claiming can be tedious
-- Workaround: Import `.skey` files into Eternl wallet for easier management
+- Recommended approach: Import `.skey` files into Eternl wallet or batch-sign via `cardano-cli`

 ### Challenge Timer Accuracy